Vitchayut/BulbBot/README.md

      [6] Put "token" on the first box and then put your bot token on the second box.

      [7] Select "Add" and you're done with the token.

-**Q: How do I get my own hypixel api token?
-(UPCOMING FEATURE!)**

-**A: Follow the instructions below.
-(UPCOMING FEATURE!)**

-     [1] Simply join hypixel, and then type "/api new".

-     [2] Navigate to your Heroku app settings.

-     [3] Select "Reveal Config Vars".

-     [4] Put "hypixel" on the first box and then put your api key on the second box.

-     [5] Select "Add" and you're done with the token.